yinwenpeng/Online-FLORS/README.md

     java -jar predict_online_1.jar -mode predict -predictFile labeled_to_be_predict.txt -labeled 1 -update 1 -pre prefix_ -out output.txt

+How to use the released pretrained model:

+Download the zip file, unzip it, then just set option "-pre" to "big_big_"

+    java -jar predict_online_1.jar -mode predict -predictFile labeled_to_be_predict.txt -labeled 1 -update 1 -pre big_big_ -out output.txt

+This "big_big_" model comes from above "Command example for training (replicate the results on dev sets of SANCL)".

 Data format:

 1) labeled file, e.g., "ontonotes-wsj-train" after "-trainFile" or "gweb-newsgroups-test" after "-labeledData" in above command line